Chunghwa Precision Test Tech Co Ltd (6510) — Working Capital to Net Assets Ratio

 Chunghwa Precision Test Tech Co Ltd Working Capital to Net Assets (2017–2025)

 This chart shows how Chunghwa Precision Test Tech Co Ltd's Working Capital to Net Assets ratio has evolved across 9 annual periods from 2017 to 2025.
 As of December 2025, the ratio stands at 54.3%, reflecting working capital of NT$4.77 Billion against net assets of NT$8.78 Billion TWD.
-Check tangible equity quality of Chunghwa Precision Test Tech Co Ltd to evaluate the tangible quality of the company's equity base.
+See defensive interval ratio of Chunghwa Precision Test Tech Co Ltd to measure how many days the company can operate on defensive assets alone.

 Annual Working Capital to Net Assets for Chunghwa Precision Test Tech Co Ltd (2017–2025)

 The table below presents the year-by-year Working Capital to Net Assets ratio for Chunghwa Precision Test Tech Co Ltd from 2017 to 2025, covering 9 annual filings.
 Each row shows current assets, current liabilities, working capital, net assets, the ratio, and the change in percentage points compared to the prior year.
-For live market cap and the full company profile, see Chunghwa Precision Test Tech Co Ltd (6510) total market value.
+For live market cap and the full company profile, see Chunghwa Precision Test Tech Co Ltd stock valuation.

 | Year | WC/NA Ratio | Working Capital (TWD) | Net Assets | Current Assets | Current Liabilities | Change (pp) |